Larry Trader: Playing in the NHL

 In the 1982–83 season, Trader played 15 games as a rookie and added two assists.
 He showed promise, but Detroit felt he still needed time to develop and Trader was sent to Detroit's minor league affiliate, the Adirondack Red Wings of the AHL.
 In 1983–84, Trader posted 41 points with Adirondack and was second on the team in defensive scoring.
 Detroit came calling again for the 1984–85 season and Trader responded, played great defensive hockey and posting 10 points in 40 games.
 After a short playoff run, Trader was sent back down for another season with Adirondack.
 He played in 64 games that season putting up 56 points to lead the team in defensive scoring and was named to the AHL second all-star team.
 He joined Adirondack in their playoff run and helped them win the Calder Cup over the Hershey Bears in six games.
 Trader was named AHL's Playoff Points and Playoff Assists Leader for 1986 and even scored the Calder Cup-winning goal in game six.

 After the celebration, Trader received more good news, he had been selected to join the Canadian National Team.
-Trader played 48 games for the team and scored 20 points.
-With the help of Wayne Gretzky, Mark Messier, and Mario Lemieux, the 1987 Canadian team won the 1987 Canada Cup, Spengler Cup and a fourth-place finish in the 1987 Men's World Ice Hockey Championships.
+Trader played 48 games for the team, scored 20 points and won the Spengler Cup and had a fourth-place finish in the 1987 Men's World Ice Hockey Championships.
 During his run with Team Canada, Trader found out over the phone that he was traded to the St. Louis Blues for Lee Norwood on August 7, 1986.

 Trader only made it back to the United States for five games with the Blues in 1986–87, but would join the Blues for a single game in 1987–88 before being traded to the Montreal Canadiens on October 13, 1987.
 He was traded along with a third round draft pick for Gaston Gingras and Montreal's third round draft pick.
 He was sent down for a short stint with the Sherbrooke Canadiens before playing the remaining 30 games for Montreal while scoring six points.
 After the season, he was let go and was signed as a free agent by the Hartford Whalers on August 3, 1988.
 He would never make it to the parent club, but played out the 1988–89 season with the Binghamton Whalers of the AHL, where he again led a team in defensive scoring with his 11 goals and 40 assists.